The Mom Capsule Wardrobe for Europe: 12 Pieces, Endless Outfits

 Pack a few essentials: A small bottle of concentrated laundry soap, a universal sink stopper (not all hotel sinks have working plugs), and a thin travel clothesline with suction cups.
 These three items weigh almost nothing and make hand washing infinitely easier.

-Odor management: Merino wool and fabrics treated with anti-odor technology can go several wears without washing.
+Odour management: Merino wool and fabrics treated with anti-odour technology can go several wears without washing.
 Air items out on a balcony or near an open window overnight.
 This extends the life of your capsule between wash days significantly.

 The capsule wardrobe is not just a packing strategy.
 It is a mindset shift.
-Once you experience the freedom of traveling light -- of breezing through airports, of getting dressed in under five minutes, of having room in your suitcase for souvenirs and that gorgeous ceramic bowl you found in Lisbon -- you will never go back to overpacking.
+Once you experience the freedom of travelling light - of breezing through airports, of getting dressed in under five minutes, of having room in your suitcase for souvenirs and that gorgeous ceramic bowl you found in Lisbon - you'll never go back to overpacking.
 I promise.
+(Says the chronic overpacker.
+I'm still working on it.)

 Pack those twelve pieces.
 Trust the system.
 And go enjoy Europe with your family, looking and feeling like the effortlessly stylish mom you already are.

-Save this guide for later Comfortable walking shoes are essential - European cities are best explored on foot.
-Bring a reusable water bottle for everyone - staying hydrated makes a huge difference with kids.
+Save this guide for later.
+Comfortable walking shoes are essential.
+Bring a reusable water bottle for everyone - tap water is fine almost everywhere in Western Europe.

 Travel Style Essentials